pramadakrishna/AI-RD-Assignment/README.md

 # AI R&D Assignment - Parametric Curve Parameter Estimation

-## Project Overview
+## Project Outline

-The objective of this project is to estimate the unknown parameters of a given parametric curve using a dataset of 1500 coordinate points.
+The goal of this project is to estimate unknown parameters of a parametric curve using a dataset of 1500 co-ordinate points.

-The unknown parameters to be estimated are:
+The following unidentified parameters need to be estimated:
 - θ (Theta)
 - M
 - X

-The solution was developed in Python by analyzing the dataset, implementing the mathematical model, constructing an optimization objective, and estimating the unknown parameters through numerical optimization.
+The solution was developed in Python by analysing the data set, implementing a mathematical model, creating an optimization target, and estimating unknown parameters by numerical optimization.

 ## Problem Statement